yglukhov/nimpy/README.md

 </summary>

-  nimpy internally does everything needed to run the GC properly (keeps the stack bottom actual), and doesn't introduce any special rules on top.
+  nimpy internally does everything needed to run the GC properly (keeps the stack bottom actual, and appropriate nim references alive), and doesn't introduce any special rules on top.
 So the GC question boils down to proper GC usage in nim shared libraries, you'd better lookup elsewhere.
 The following guidelines are by no means comprehensive, but should be enough for the quick start:
   - If it's known there will be only one nimpy module in the process, you should be fine.
   - If there is more than one nimpy module, it is recommended to [move nim runtime out to a separate shared library](https://nim-lang.org/docs/nimc.html#dll-generation).